HTML for non-web developers

 image: publicdomainvectors.org

-• Say what an element is, rather than how it should look
+• Say what an element is, rather than how it should look Word’s styles are a nice example of semantic markup

 …and not

-Where might you use HTML?
+Where might you find HTML?

 (not surprising)